djalbat/xgl/README.md

 Makes use of [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) to leverage [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API).

 Jiggle provides the *programmatic* means to create 3D scenes.
 It puts an almost opaque layer of abstraction over WebGL so that little or no experience of WebGL is needed.
-You create scenes declaratively using JSX, adding imperative code as and when needed.
+You create scenes declaratively using JSX, adding imperative code as and when.

 Please bear in mind that this project is still in embryonic form!